-Increasing the level of applied skills and knowledge in various types of medical emergencies help improve the students' critical thinking capacity and overall performance.
-This course is the second of three in which students integrate the knowledge of foundational sciences, anatomy and physiology, pathophysiology, assessment techniques, and therapeutics to identify and manage emergencies related to specific body systems.
-In this lecture and lab-based course, students apply pre-requisite learning to the emergency management of a comprehensive list of medical conditions involving the cardiovascular, endocrine, genitourinary, and gastrointestinal systems following established protocols.
+Increasing the level of applied skills and knowledge in various types of medical emergencies will help improve the students' critical thinking capacity and overall performance.
+This is the second of three courses in which students will integrate knowledge of foundational sciences, anatomy and physiology, pathophysiology, assessment techniques, and therapeutics to identify and manage emergencies related to specific body systems.
+In this lecture and lab-based course, students will apply prerequisite learning to the emergency management of a comprehensive list of medical conditions involving the immune, endocrine, genitourinary, and gastrointestinal systems, in accordance with established protocols.